Yatosamasensei1/SaladsWackyMod/README.md

 - Finland core stats and manpower bug fix
 - Made the Italian general "Enrico Frattini" a level 4 general and updated his stats to reflect this update
 - Removed all Discardian "unique" general characters
+- Made the event notification sound far more annoying